cloud-elements/devportal/docs/elements/salesforce-service-cloud/salesforce-service-cloud-create-instance.md

 ##### Marketing Cloud

 Provision an instance to Marketing Cloud functions only.
-Use the following JSON, the key value (sfdcmarketingcloud instead of sfdc) is the only difference in the JSON in the first example.
+Use the following JSON, the key value (sfdcmarketingcloud instead of sfdcservicecloud) is the only difference in the JSON in the first example.

 ```bash
 curl -X GET